huggingface/blog/model-cards.md

 ## Acknowledgements

-This release would not have been possible without the extensive contributions of Omar Sanseviero, Lucain Pouget, Julien Chaumond, and Nate Raw.
+This release would not have been possible without the extensive contributions of Omar Sanseviero, Lucain Pouget, Julien Chaumond, Nazneen Rajani, and Nate Raw.